 Winter: beautiful scenery with a large amount of high quality snow that is perfect for winter sports such as skiing & snowboarding.

 Here we have a list of best places to visit in Hokkaido.

 1. Amazing ice sculptures at Sapporo Snow Festival

 Held every February for a week long since 1950, this snow festival in Sapporo City, the capital of Hokkaido, is one of the largest and most famous winter festivals in Japan.
 The winter event features spectacular snow and ice sculptures and attracts more than two million visitors each year!
 As many as 200 snow and ice sculptures, depicting everything you can think of from temples to cartoon characters, are spread across three sites in Sapporo City, Odori Park, Tsudome, and Susukino.
 The sculptures are lit up daily until 10pm.
 Besides the sculptures you can also enjoy several concerts and other events.

-You can get the best view of the Odori Park, the main site of the festival stretching 1.5km long, from the Sapporo TV Tower Observation Desk at the eastern end of Odori Park.
+You can get the best view of the Odori Park, the main site of the festival stretching 1.5km long, from the Sapporo TV Tower Observation Deck at the eastern end of Odori Park.